oracle/rwloadsim/README.md

  * Modify your PATH environment to include the bin directory (which will be empty right after clone)
  * Modify your LD\_LIBRARY\_PATH environment appropriately for your Instant Client or ORACLE\_HOME based client
  * Run 'sh makemake.sh' to create the top level Makefile and the Makefile in rwl/src, it will prompt for releases and install locations.
 If you want to build for multiple versions, it is recommended that your primary build version is the same version you use for your test database.
- * To get vim coloring, create symbolic links in $HOME/.vim/ftdetect to the files in rwl/admin/.vim/ftdetect and in $HOME/.vim/syntax to to file in rwl/admin/.vim/syntax.
+ * To get vim coloring, create symbolic links in $HOME/.vim/ftdetect to the files in rwl/admin/.vim/ftdetect and in $HOME/.vim/syntax to to files in rwl/admin/.vim/syntax.
  * Run 'make' to build rwloadsim using the primary release
  * Go to the rwl/test directory and run all tests per the [rwl/test/TEST.md](rwl/test/TEST.md) file
  * Run 'make all' from the top directory to build rwloadsim using all other client releases